Quiq/quiq-chat/README.md

 #### onConnectionStatusChanged(connected: boolean) => [QuiqChatClient](#quiqchatclient)

-Called when a connection is established or terminated
+Called when the connection to Quiq is established or terminated.
+This can be used for showing a "we're trying to reconnect you" message or similar.

 #### onBurn() => [QuiqChatClient](#quiqchatclient)

-Called when quiq-chat gets in a fatal state and page holding webchat needs to be refreshed
+Called when quiq-chat gets in a fatal state and page holding webchat needs to be refreshed.

+#### onPersistentDataChange(callback: (data: [PersistentData](#PersistentData)) => void) => [QuiqChatClient](#quiqchatclient)

+Called whenever Quiq-related data stored in the browser's localStorage changes.

+## Retrieve messages and conversation events
 #### getMessages(cache?: boolean = true) => Promise<Array<[ConversationMessage](#ConversationMessage)>>

 Retrieve all messages for the current chat.
 If `cache` is set to true, a hit to the API is not made, and only the messages currently in memory are returned.